On the role of water activity on the formation of a protein-rich coffee ring in an evaporating multicomponent drop: Experiments

 Due to the axisymmetric nature of the protein rim formation, we focus on the radial intensity profile, defined as:

 where $i(r,\varphi)$ is the local intensity in polar coordinates.
 As the droplet's contact line is not a perfect circle, the radial intensity $I(r)$ is estimated through the following procedure.
 First, the contact line is extracted from the image and represented as a spline.
 The centroid is then calculated using $A = \frac{1}{2} \sum_{i=1}^{n} (x_i y_{i+1} - x_{i+1} y_i)$, $x_c = \frac{1}{6A} \sum_{i=1}^{n} (x_i + x_{i+1})(x_i y_{i+1} - x_{i+1} y_i)$, and $y_c = \frac{1}{6A} \sum_{i=1}^{n} (y_i + y_{i+1})(x_i y_{i+1} - x_{i+1} y_i)$, where $(x_c, y_c)$ is the centroid of the spline defined by the ordered vertices $(x_i, y_i)$.
 The droplet is then divided into annular regions by constructing inward homothetic splines of the contact line (figure \ref{fig:ExpSetup}c).
-Within each of these regions, the local intensity is averaged to obtain the corresponding radial intensity.
+Within each of these regions, the local intensity is integrated to obtain the corresponding radial intensity.
 Each homothetic spline is assigned a radius, defined as the mean distance of its points to the centroid of the original contact line.
 The radial position associated with each annular region is taken as the average of the radii of its inner and outer bounding splines.

-In order to obtain the height-averaged concentration profile of mucin, $\overline{w}_p$ from the radial intensity $I(r)$ we follow a similar approach to that employed by \citet{DoiFluoTech}.
+In order to obtain the height-averaged mass fraction of mucin, $\overline{w}_p$ from the radial intensity $I(r)$ we follow a similar approach to that employed by \cite{DoiFluoTech}.
 We assume that the fluorescence intensity follows the relationship